List on Bids44 →

 Tesla Model Y L Price Guide

-Prices also adjust based on specific variants (e.g., Long Range vs. Performance), interior colour, and software features like Full Self-Driving (FSD) capability.
+Note: Prices can vary further based on specific variants (e.g., Long Range vs. Performance), optional features like Enhanced Autopilot or Full Self-Driving Capability, and the city of registration.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Tesla Model Y L in 2026